boltlabs-inc/zkchannels-spec/tezos/5-tezos-escrowagent.md

 ## zkChannels Contract
 * The contract keeps track of its current `status` that can be used to determine which entrypoint can be called.
 The possible contract statuses are `AWAITING_CUST_FUNDING`, `AWAITING_MERCH_FUNDING`, `OPEN`, `EXPIRY`, `CUST_CLOSE`, `CLOSED`, and `FUNDING_RECLAIMED`.
 * The contract keeps track of a timeout period (denoted by `selfDelay`) that is used to determine whether an entrypoint call of type `custClaim` or `merchClaim` is legitimate.
-* The contract stores `revocation_lock`, which stores the revocation lock submitted as part of a `custClose` entrypoint call.
+* The contract stores `revocation_lock`, which stores the revocation lock submitted as part of a `custClose` entrypoint call as a scalar for the elliptic curve BLS12-381.
 * The contract stores the customer's closing balance after `custClose` is called.
 ### Initial contract arguments
 #### Channel-specific arguments